RSDileep1798/Fall2020_CSC403_Project_ByteClub/README.md

 The features team began concentrating on the fundamental characteristics needed for interaction and increased the level of effort.

  BYTE CLUB
- 👦🏻Dileep 🧔🏽‍♂️Shakhar 👩🏽Thapaswi Kishor 👨🏽‍🦱Anishkatuwal
+ 👦🏻Dileep 🧔🏽‍♂️Shakhar 👩🏽Thapaswi #Kishore 👨🏽‍🦱Anishkatuwal

  SPRINT 1